gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 Now you're going to run your first Lighthouse test.

-1. Open the site in Chrome (if you didn't already do so) and then open up the Chrome DevTools.
+1. Open the site in Chrome Incognito Mode (if you didn't already do so) and then open up the Chrome DevTools.

 2. Click on the "Audits" tab where you'll see a screen that looks like: